shalva green smoothie jumpstart

 Mistake #23: Thinking you need a juicer instead of — or in addition to — a Vitamix

-A Vitamix makes whole food juice — you keep all the fiber.
-A juicer separates it out.
-Neither is wrong, but juicers require you to clean a dozen small parts every single time.
-A Vitamix is one piece.
-If you’re choosing between a juicer and a Vitamix, get the Vitamix first.
+So if you’re choosing between a juicer and a Vitamix, get the Vitamix first.
 You can always add a juicer later if you decide you specifically want extracted juice.

-Mistake #24: Thinking dishwasher safe doesn’t matter
+Mistake #24: Missing out on dishwasher safe

-It matters.
 The VX1 and 5200 are not dishwasher safe.
-Everything else is.
-For most blends, all you need is warm water, a drop of soap, and 30 seconds on the cleaning cycle — you don’t even need the dishwasher.
-But having the option is one less thing to think about.
-If you’re coming from another blender brand, the ease of cleaning a Vitamix will genuinely surprise you.
-No removable blades.
-No crevices.
-No sharp edges to navigate around.
+Every other Vitamix model is.
+For most blends, all you need is warm water, a drop of soap, and 30 seconds on the cleaning cycle.
+You need the dishwasher.
+But having the option to put it in the dishwasher for a deep clean is a nice option to have.

 After you buy